BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Related Work

 \section{Related Work}

 \textbf{Text segmentation} Text segmentation aims to divide a text into coherent segments, where each segment encompasses a distinct semantic unit or topic \citep{hearst-1994-multi}.
 The task has been studied across various domains, such as regular documents \citep{koshorek-etal-2018-text} and dialogues \citep{xing-carenini-2021-improving}. \citet{arnold2019sector,barrow2020joint} extend the task by jointly modeling segmentation and topic classification.
 In supervised settings, segmentation is often framed as sequence labeling, where each sentence is labeled as a boundary or not \citep{koshorek2018text,li2018segbot}.
-Other works frame text segmentation as boundary classification task predicting whether a sentence is a boundary based on its surrounding context \citep{lukasik-etal-2020-text}.
-More recently, \citep{inan2022structured, duarte2024lumberchunker} frame the text segmentation as a generation task by generating the starting sentence or paragraph indices of each segment.
-However, these approaches perform segmentation on the sentence or paragraph level, which face limitations when applied to structured texts with code snippets, structured data formats (JSON, XML) that do not follow boundary patterns of traditional sentence or paragraph.
-As such, \task~performs text segmentation on the token level, making it applicable to structured texts with diverse elements other than plain texts.
+Other works frame text segmentation as a boundary classification task predicting whether a sentence is a boundary based on its surrounding context \citep{lukasik-etal-2020-text}.
+More recently, \citet{inan2022structured, duarte2024lumberchunker} frame the text segmentation as a generation task by generating the starting sentence or paragraph indices of each segment.
+However, these methods face limitations on structured texts containing elements like code snippets and JSON data formats, which lack traditional sentence or paragraph boundaries. \citet{schnabel2024symbolic, jeoung2025promptprism,zhang-etal-2023-seq2seq} propose to segment texts using LLMs by generating the full text of each segment.
+However, they face high inference costs and hallucination risk for long texts.
+Given these challenges, \task~frame token-level structured text segmentation as boundary generation.

-\textbf{Text Segmentation Applications} Text segmentation can benefit many downstream applications. \citep{mao2025prompts, jeoung2025promptprism} propose taxonomies for segmenting LLM prompts and examine how different component orders affect final performance.
-In retrieval-based question-answering, \cite{tiedemann2008simple, duarte2024lumberchunker, wang2025document} apply text segmentation before retrieval so that more relevant text units can be used for the following QA task.
-In summarization, \citet{moro2022semantic} segment long documents into shorter chunks and summarize each chunk separately, while \citet{cho2022toward} find that jointly fine-tune a model to perform summarization and text segmentation can further improve the summarization performance.